Are Capris Out of Style, or Just Evolving?

 2. Denim Capris

 Denim capris are a classic and always in style, but the wash tends to change from year to year.
-This summer, lighter-wash jeans, and denim capris are in, while whiskers and distressing are out.
+This summer, lighter-wash jeans and denim capris are in, while whiskers and distressing are out.

 Another way to make denim capris look more chic is to wear them with something other than your basic bright-colored tee.
 This cute top is more like a vest, which is a very on-trend look at the moment.
-It also has a great texture, and in black and cream, it has a more mature, European feel than, sa a sporty, bright orange T-shirt.
+It also has a great texture, and in black and cream, it has a more mature, European feel than a sporty, bright orange T-shirt.

 Now, I’m not saying there’s anything wrong with a bright orange t-shirt, but it’s a whole different vibe – more fun and sporty than sophisticated.
 It all depends on what you’re after.